28 window types infographic

 28. Palladian Window

-Palladian WindowNamed after its inventor, 16th century Venetian architect Andrea Palladio, Palladian windows are among the most stunning pieces one can add to a home or building.
-Palladian windows are divided into three parts: a big, arched window at the center and two smaller rectangular windows on each side.
+Palladian WindowNamed after their inventor, 16th-century Venetian architect Andrea Palladio, Palladian windows are among the most stunning pieces one can add to a home or building.
+They consist of three parts: a big, arched window at the center and two smaller rectangular windows on each side.
 They follow the “Palladian motif,” or three-part architectural pieces popular in England in the 1600s and 1700s.

 Due to their large, Renaissance-era design, Palladian windows are great for equally huge and dramatic structures.
 They are also called Serlian windows or Venetian windows.